tajidyakub/heroicons-blade/README.md

 # Heroicons Blade

-> The convinience of using Heroicons as a Blade component using <x-heroicon></x-heroicon> in your Laravel App.
+> Heroicons as a Blade component using <x-hero::icon></x-hero::icon> in your Laravel App.

 The package is using Heroicons as SVG Icons source repository and using its grouping as icon naming in the component's props.